 I love all things technical.
 Anything really.
-From the alarm clock, I took apart when I was six to the Plymouth Duster I replaced the engine in by myself when I was only 16.
+From the alarm clock, I took apart when I was six to the Plymouth Duster I rebuilt when I was only 16.
 I take it after my father, even though I lost him when I was only 15, he taught me not to be afraid to take chances, but to own up to my mistakes when they literally blew up in my face and they did… often.

 I like to fix things.

-Good thing too because my husband…he tends to break things up.
+Good thing too… because my husband…he tends to break things.
 We’re a perfect match.

 We moved to South Carolina 6 years ago and with a lot of hard work, penny-pinching, sweat, and quite a few tears we’ve built a new life.
 A lot has changed since we pulled up in front of that tiny apartment with our Chevy HHR filled to the brim with our whole life and an air mattress.
 I realized that I was going to have to learn a whole new way of life and after my mother was diagnosed with Alzheimer’s I also knew that I was going to have to find something that I loved and that could keep me from going insane from the isolation of being disabled, a 24/7 Alz caregiver, and being away from all of my friends & family.

 I did what every closet writer does.
 I started a blog and while I love the writing and all of the friendships that I’ve made with women all over the world what really got me excited was tinkering around in the backend.
 If you know me at all or know of The Diary of an Alzheimer’s Caregiver you know that I change my blog design as often as some people change their underwear.